-We have experienced rapid growth since our inception, particularly in terms of the number of annual active riders, annual active consumers, annual GMV, daily delivery orders and peak day order volume, and our geographic reach.
+We have experienced rapid growth since our inception, particularly in terms of the number of active riders, active consumers, GMV, daily delivery orders and peak day order volume, and our geographic reach.
 However, there is no assurance that we will be able to maintain our historical growth rates in future periods.
 Our growth rates may slow due to a number of reasons, including decreasing demand for our services or market saturation, increasing competition, emergence of alternative business models, changes in government policies, increasing regulatory costs, declining growth of the online retail industry in China, or changes in general economic conditions.
 If our growth rates slow or decline, investors' perceptions of our business and prospects may be adversely affected and the market price of our ADSs could decline.